CentreForDigitalHumanities/I-analyzer/documentation/Migrating-flask-data.md

 ## Move exported data

 You exported data are in `/var/lib/mysql-files/`, which is inconvenient and requires sudo privileges to access.
 By default, the settings specifies the expected location of these files as `{repository}/backend/flask_sql_data`.
 Move the contents of `/var/lib/mysql-files/` into that folder.

+## Run migrations

+Data will be imported during migrations.
+Some notes:

+- If the folder in `settings.FLASK_SQL_DATA_DIR` does not exist or does not contain relevant files, the migration will not import anything.
+(This happens for unit tests.)
+- The data migration also copies object IDs from the mySQL database.
+This is fine if you run the migrations immediately after setting up your environment, but will cause errors if you have already added objects to your postgreSQL database.
+- If your mySQL database had a role named 'admin', its users will be made superusers with access to the admin interface.